Abstracted-Labs/saturn-sdk/docs/pages/making-calls.md

 ## General call builder

-For anything that's not necessarily related with maagement of the multisig itself, you'll want to build calls externally and propose them through Saturn, for that we have a call builder method:
+For anything that's not necessarily related with management of the multisig itself, you'll want to build calls externally and propose them through Saturn, for that we have a call builder method:

 ```typescript
 // For Tinkernet calls, use .buildMultisigCall